NHRA Winternationals

-The NHRA Winternationals (commonly called the Winternats) are an annual drag racing event held by the National Hot Rod Association (NHRA) at Auto Club Raceway in Pomona, California.
+The NHRA Winternationals (commonly called the Winternats) are an annual drag racing event held by the National Hot Rod Association (NHRA) at In-N-Out Burger Pomona Dragstrip in Pomona, California.

+History

+The National Hot Rod Association first sanctioned a Winter Nationals in 1960 at Bunnell-Flagler Field (now the Flagler County Airport), the former NOLF Bunnell.
+The event was co-sanctioned with NASCAR (a member of the Automobile Competition Committee for the United States, the national governing body of motorsport that replaced the AAA Contest Board in 1956 along with USAC and SCCA, when the NHRA was not at the time) in order to gain national ACCUS and international FIA sanctioning.
+It was held the week before the 1960 Daytona 500, and was the attempt to solve problems with illegal street racing at Daytona during Speed Weeks.
+Wally Parks and George Schorb worked with the South Florida Timing Association and NASCAR official Ed Otto.
+Schorb worked to help stop illegal street racing first in Miami.
+Until the 2020 season, the race was usually held in early February, often the week after the Super Bowl.

+The event moved to the Los Angeles area in 1961.
 In 1962, under pressure from Peggy Hart (wife of track owner "Pappy" Hart) and Mickey Thompson, as well as fellow racers Shirley Shahan and Roberta Leighton, Carol Cox was the first woman allowed to race at an NHRA national event.
 Cox drove a 1961 Pontiac Ventura with a 348 cid V8, which was driven (not trailered) to Pomona.
 Cox won the title in S/SA, making her the first woman ever to take a win at an NHRA national event; the 9 March 1962 issue of National Dragster recorded her as a "crowd favorite", with a winning pass of 13.06 seconds at 107.65 mph, but says nothing about it being a first for a woman, dismissively calling her a "'powder puff' handler".
 Some racers believe a class win is more difficult to achieve than a handicap (eliminator) win.

 At the 1966 event, Shahan was the first woman to claim a national event eliminator crown, by taking Stock Eliminator.
 The win put her on the cover of National Dragster.

 NHRA debuted the new Top Fuel Funny Car (TF/FC) class at the Winternationals in 1969; Funny Car Eliminator (FCE) would be won by Clare Sanders, teammate of "Jungle Jim" Liberman.